 - 1. With respect to the capital structure we refer to the first item of this report. - 2.
 There are no legal or statutory limitations on the transfer of securities. - 3.
 There are no holders of securities to which special rights of control are attached. - 4.
-There are no share plans for employees where the rights of control are not exercised directly by employees. - 5.
+There are no share plans for employees. - 5.
 There are no legal or statutory limitations to the exercise of voting rights. - 6.
 There are no shareholder agreements which could limit the exercise of voting rights. - 7.
 The company is governed by a Board of Directors composed of at least 5 directors, who may or may not be shareholders.
 They are appointed by the General Meeting of Shareholders.
 The mandates of departing directors who are not reelected end immediately after the annual meeting of the year in which their mandate ends.
 Directors may be dismissed at any time by the General Meeting.
 Departing directors may be reelected.
 Any Board member may resign by written notification to the Board of Directors.
 At least 3 directors must be independent directors.